There are over 11 million single-parent families in the United States. 80% of those families are headed by women.

 While single parents can provide a good life for their kids, there’s no denying that a single mom without a support system is going to have less money than married couples that have two incomes.
 Consequently, we find that many moms without a partner run into financial hardships.

-If you’re a single parent that needs financial help, you’re in the right place.
+If you’re a single parent that needs financial help, or read about the shariah compliant investment opportunity, you’re in the right place.
 Loans for single moms are available and in this post, we will help you weigh your money-borrowing options.

 Before You Start Looking for Loans, Consider Other Means of Assistance

 Loans are great in that they serve the purpose of getting you past today’s hardships.
 Loans can also be destructive though.
-Predatory interest rates, skyrocketing fees, and fine print have all sent millions of Americans into crippling debt and eventual bankruptcy.
+Predatory interest rates, skyrocketing fees, and fine print have all sent millions of Americans into crippling debt and eventual bankruptcy which leave people needing legal help from a bankruptcy law firm.

 Loans for Single Moms